 The denominator of the indicator corresponds to the total quantity of conventional hazardous and non-hazardous waste disposed of over a one-year period.
 The tonnages of conventional hazardous and non-hazardous waste corresponding to the reporting period take into account waste: associated with normal activity (normal operating production) or exceptional activity (site, works, construction, dismantling, etc.); generated over a previous period, stored on site since then due to the absence of a suitable treatment channel or pending massification before disposal, but disposed of over the period in question (destocking of waste generated over a previous period).
-The result of the performance indicator corresponds to the proportion of conventional hazardous and non-hazardous waste directed to a recovery channel compared to the sum of conventional hazardous and non-hazardous waste disposed of.
+The result of the performance indicator corresponds to the proportion of conventional hazardous and nonhazardous waste directed to a recovery channel compared to the sum of conventional hazardous and non-hazardous waste disposed of.
 The indicator's scope covers the Group.

-Safety, health and security for all commitment

-KPI: Global LTIR (employees and providers)
+Safety, health and security for all commitment KPI: Global LTIR

-The Group's overall Lost Time Incident Rate (LITR) represents the number of workrelated accidents (employees and service providers, regardless of the level of subcontracting, including co-contracting and temporary employees) having resulted in one day or more of absence over a 12-month period per million hours worked.
-The hours worked used for calculating the frequency rate are actual hours corresponding to the hours of "exposure to risks" according to CNAM (French national insurance body).
+The Group's overall Lost Time Incident Rate (LTIR) represents the number of work-related accidents (employees and service providers, whatever the level of subcontracting, including cocontracting and temporary staff) with lost time of one day or more, occurring over a 12-month period, divided by one million hours worked.
+The hours worked used for calculating the frequency rate are actual hours corresponding to the hours of "exposure to risks" according to CNAM(1) (French national insurance body).
 The indicator's scope covers the Group.